Homeschoolers value education, but also know that success is not equated with a degree. What alternatives are there to going to college?

 What's the Alternative?

 While I dream of all my children pursuing higher education simply for the dignity of it, I don’t desire to pressure them into it.
-Honestly, I feel like I was pressured into college, a mountain of debt, and have little to show for it.
 There are many ways to create wealth, and a college degree is only one of those ways.

 They will learn about personal and business finance, how banking works, customer service, the actual skill that drives their business, patience in building a customer base, marketing skills, and how to deal with devastating setbacks.
 They will learn how building something great takes time, patience, diligent effort, and that it is rarely a linear process.
 Most importantly the work they put into their business will show them the value of work and the value of themselves.